Essential Magnetohydrodynamics for Astrophysics: Expanding field loop in a constant density fluid

-[Exercise in vector calculus, see (\ref{cylv})-(\ref{adgb})].
-A circular loop of field lines of radius $R$ lies in a perfectly conducting fluid of constant density.
-It is centered on the $z-$axis in the $z=0$ plane of cylindrical coordinates ($\varpi,\phi,z$).
+(Exercise in vector calculus) A circular loop of field lines of radius $R$ lies in a perfectly conducting fluid of constant density.
+It is centered on the $z-$axis in the $z=0$ plane of cylindrical coordinates ($\varpi,\varphi,z$).
 The radius expands by an axially symmetric flow in the ${\varpi}$-direction carrying the loop with it.
-Using ({\ctl\ref{brho}}), show that the field strength of the loop increases as $B\sim R$.
+Using ({\ref{brho}}), show that the field strength of the loop increases as $B\sim R$.
+Find the same answer with an argument based on conservation of mass in the loop.

 \pb